gummikana/NoMoreMoney/rules.md

 How to play
 ===========

 No More Money usually takes 4 to 9 rounds to play.
 At the end of each round the dice are rolled and may cause Crashes.
 When the final crash happens the game ends.
-In the short game this is the 4th in the long it's the 5th crash.
+In the short game this is the 4th crash and in the long it's the 5th crash.
 After the final crash, the player with most Gold pieces wins the game.

 Each round is divided in to 6 steps.
 Each is explained in detail in the following pages.